Easy vegan buffalo cauliflower

 - Add cauliflower to a lined baking sheet.
 Bake for 15-20 minutes or until florets start to turn slightly golden brown.

 - Mix buffalo wing sauce, vegan butter (optional) and maple syrup (optional) in a sauce pan.
-Simmer on low until butter is melted.1 cup buffalo wing sauce, 1 tbsp maple syrup, ¼ cup melted vegan butter
+Simmer on low until butter is melted.1 cup buffalo wing sauce, 1 tablespoon maple syrup, ¼ cup melted vegan butter

 - Once cauliflower has baked, let it sit for five minutes to let it crisp up.
 This an important step to make sure cauliflower doesn't get soggy.
 Then dump it into the sauce pan, evenly coating each piece.